 Part time - The insurance cap and FGEA contributions listed above will be pro-rated for licensed employees employed between .50 FTE and full time.

 Opt Out Stipend

-A licensed employee may receive an "opt out" stipend of $375.00 per month, or a prorated amount if working between .50 FTE and fulltime, if covered by another group medical plan (not a private plan or Oregon Health Plan) and declines dental and vision insurance.
+A licensed employee may receive an "opt out" stipend of $375.00 per month, or a prorated amount if working between .50 FTE and fulltime, if covered by another group medical plan (not an Individual Marketplace Plan, Oregon Health Plan, Medicaid or a Student Health Insurance Plan) and declines dental and vision insurance.

 Steps needed to obtain an Opt Out Stipend: